Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 Handling multiple vertex executions and failed vertices:

-ADLA executes a vertex possibly more than once for reasons such as
+ADLA executes a vertex possibly more than once for reasons such as:

 1. A vertex failed and the system decides that a retry may succeed.
-2. The system may decide to duplicate an execution of a vertex and pick the fasted to succeed.
+2. The system may decide to duplicate an execution of a vertex and pick the fastest to succeed.

 Regardless of the reason, each vertex execution gets its own version number.